marius311/boinc-server-docker/docs/example_project.md

 ## Intro

-As described in [README.md](../README.md), running `make up` from the root of this repository will start an empty test BOINC server.
 This page explains how to customize your server, for example adding apps or changing the appearance of the web pages.
 You will need some familiarity with BOINC and with Docker.

 First, start by making a copy of [/example_project](/example_project) to a new folder which will store your server (you can, and should, version control this folder).
 The server is made up of three Docker containers,